dswinton/disk-shelf-tool/README.md

 - list
 -- lists shelves (green) and their disks (red)
+-- displays paths as /dev/disk/by-id/X

+- list-sdx
+-- lists shelves (green) and their disks (red)
+-- Displays paths as /dev/sdX

 - blink <shelf id>
 -- blinks all disks in a shelf